What is a Patient-Centered Medical Home?

 Amherst Pediatrics is proud to be your family's Patient Centered Medical Home (PCMH).
 But what exactly is a PCMH?

 Access: Amherst Pediatrics understands how important it is for you to be able to see your doctor at a time that is convenient for you.
-We are closed only 3 days out of the year (Easter Sunday, Thanksgiving Day, and Christmas Day) and we are open 7 days a week, including nights and weekends.
-We have nurses available by phone to provide advice and triage during office hours, and we always have one of our providers on call to answer you're urgent questions in the middle of the night.
+We are closed only 3 days out of the year (Easter Sunday, Thanksgiving Day, and Christmas Day) and we are open 5 days a week, as well as for Saturday virtual visits.
+We have clinical staff available by phone to provide advice and triage during office hours, and we always have one of our providers on call to answer your urgent questions in the middle of the night.

 Family Centered: At Amherst Pediatrics we recognize the important role that family plays in ensuring your child’s health.
 We respect and honor the care that you and your family provide for your child and we believe that decisions about your child’s health need to be made by the family.